FuzionView/FV-Docs/source/openfv.rst

 ================

 This is a quick overview to get you started using FuzionView.
-*Please note: FuzionView is currently in Beta testing and the login process may change during development.*
+*Please note: FuzionView is an open source product and your login experience may be different.*

 .. figure:: /_static/Login0.png
    :alt: The FuzionView login page